Pali Canon (Tripitaka)

-The Buddhist literature and the Buddhist philosophy were written down first after the death of Buddha Gautama and later corrected in councils and partly as not authentic disputed.
+The Buddhist Pali-Literature and the Buddhist philosophy were written down first after the death of Buddha Gautama and later corrected in councils and it was later partly as not authentic disputed.

 The first Buddhist council is according to the Theravada dated to the year after Buddha 's Parinibbana (543-542 BC), according to some Mahayana - schools before that date, western researchers named different dates later.